6Naira6/Ros_Jupyter/README.md

 4. Open the notebook and run all cells.
 Use the sliders and buttons to send or cancel goals, and watch the robot’s behavior update live in the plots.

 ## Note
-This is just the notebook, in order to run the project, you will need [the original repository]([https://gazebosim.org/](https://github.com/6Naira6/Assignment_2_2024)).
+This is just the notebook, in order to run the project, you will need the original [repository](https://github.com/6Naira6/Assignment_2_2024).